syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/cell-customization.md

 * Handled: This option is used to handle the draw cell event.
 It will restrict to draw default text, and you can draw own text within the bounds of the cell.

+* ViewType: This option helps to represents the viewtype of calendar, whether it is month view or year view or decade view or century view.

 The following code example illustrates how to customize the cell on-demand: